dmison/workshop/learn-js/_steps/step1-setting-up.markdown

 That's kind of boring, so we want to jump right in with the fun stuff.

-So what we are going to do is create a simple page that has a button and a box.
+So lets get started with a simple page that has a button and a box.

 Then we are going to write some code that will make changes to the box when you click the button.